 Choose the Sound heading on the right.

-Now, scroll down to Output section of Sound and toggle the switch lying next to Mono audio entry to ‘On’ position.
+Now, scroll down to the Output section of Sound and toggle the switch next to the Mono audio entry to the ‘On’ position.

 This will enable Mono Audio in Windows 11.
 Close the settings and exit.